-To guide member-partners, CGI has established the Ethics Reporting Policy, commonly referred to as the "whistleblower policy".
-This Policy establishes a process by which any person who has direct knowledge of specific incidents of non- compliance can report such incidents anonymously.
+To guide members, CGI has established the Ethics Reporting Policy, commonly referred to as the "whistleblower policy".
+This Policy establishes a process by which any person who has direct knowledge of specific incidents of noncompliance can report such incidents anonymously.
 This process is in place to protect the incident reporter and to ensure confidentiality of the report.